WE ARE STILL WORKING ON 2023 DATES FOR SPECIAL EVENTS. For a current list of special events see this link.

 Limited to not more than 10 contestants from 5 years old to 13 years old. (*Note — Age change effective June 10, 2022). (*Note: Junior and Open Barrels Rule Change — Effective July 23, 2015.
 Junior age barrel racers can enter the Open Barrels but cannot enter both the Junior and Open Barrels in the same rodeo.)
 Youth follow the same cloverleaf pattern as Open Barrel Racers.
 Watch Junior Barrel Racers give it their all each week.
 Junior Barrel Racing offers youth the opportunity to hone their skills to become better horsemen and make the move up to Open Barrel Racers.
 Many of the youth will give Open Barrel Racers a run for their money in this timed event. $20 entry fee.

-Tentative — This 2022 season Ranch Broncs will be held the first and last week of rodeo, then every other week, and the finals week for a total of 7 weeks., rotating with Hide Race except for first and last rodeo when it will be held consecutively – Tentative Schedule for Ranch Broncs as follows June 2nd, June 16th, June 30th, July 14th, July 28th, August 11th and Finals — August 18th.
+This 2023 season Ranch Broncs will be held the 2nd rodeo of the season, alternates with Hide Race, exception finals rodeo where both events will held.
+Tentative Schedule for Ranch Broncs as follows June 8th, June 22nd, July 6th, July 20th, Aug.
+3rd, and Finals — August 17th.
 It is a ‘ride as ride can’.
 The Ranch Bronc Rider must stay on the horse for the 8 second ride.
 A standard, working ranch saddle is used for the Ranch Bronc Ride and the horse is saddled as it would be for everyday ranch work.
 The broncs (horses) wear a bronc halter with one rein for the rider to hold onto.
 This is called a “bronc rein” or a “hack rein”.
 Ranch Bronc Riders are allowed to hold onto the saddle horn, cantle, or a night latch (a rope or strap tied through the gullet of the saddle) with their free hand (the one not holding the hack rein).
 Riders are not disqualified by a loss of a stirrup and there is no “mark out” rule — the Ranch Bronc Rider does not have to have the rowels of his/her spurs touching the break of the broncs’ shoulders on the first jump out of the chute until the broncs’ feet hit the ground.
 There are still two judges that score both the rider and the bronc, with 100 points possible.

 Calf Scramble Rules